dfinity/interface-spec/spec/index.md

 The reasoning behind this is that resource payments first drain the reserved balance and only when the reserved balance gets to zero, they start draining the main balance.

-The amount of cycles that need to be reserved after operations that allocate resources is modeled with an unspecified function `cycles_to_reserve(S, compute_allocation, memory_allocation, CanState)` that depends on the old IC state, the new allocations of the canister, and the new state of the canister.
+The amount of cycles that need to be reserved after operations that allocate resources is modeled with an unspecified function `cycles_to_reserve(S, CanisterId, compute_allocation, memory_allocation, CanState)` that depends on the old IC state, the id of the canister, the new allocations of the canister, and the new state of the canister.

 #### Initial state